-In response to our burgeoning student and faculty population, construction of a new 150,000-square-foot engineering and science building will begin in June 2017.
+In response to our burgeoning student and faculty population, construction of a new 150,000-square-foot engineering and science building began in June 2017.
 This state-of-the-art facility includes cutting-edge teaching environments that lead the way for a flipped classroom design and multiple opportunities for hands-on learning in a 17,000 sq/ft maker space.
 These new spaces will allow our students to focus on project-based learning, where they have the chance to solve engineering problems in a variety of collaborative ways rather than just being observers in a lecture hall.
 Additionally, there will be spaces where students with an entrepreneurial spirit will have a place for early venture execution within the university or in collaboration with companies.
 The UTSA College of Engineering supports the successful launch of new technology ventures and helps our students bring their engineering ideas to life outside of the classroom.

 Our undergraduate, ABET accredited programs in Civil Engineering, Electrical Engineering, and Mechanical Engineering have been in place for several decades.
 In the recent past we have added degree programs in Biomedical Engineering and Computer Engineering.
 The programs offer curricula that combine a strong theoretical background with hands-on experience in excellent labs, and focus on teamwork and communication skills.
 We emphasize close interaction with outstanding faculty to create an atmosphere truly conducive to learning.

 At the graduate level we offer Master of Science degrees in Biomedical Engineering, Civil Engineering, Computer Engineering, Electrical Engineering, Manufacturing and Enterprise Engineering, Materials Engineering, and Mechanical Engineering.
 Our doctoral programs include Electrical Engineering, Biomedical Engineering, Environmental Science and Engineering, and Mechanical Engineering.
 These graduate programs offer opportunities for advanced study and research designed to prepare students for leadership roles in engineering careers with industry, government, or educational institutions.
 They also provide a pathway toward self-improvement and life-long learning for practicing engineers.